-We loved this city so much it’s actually one of U.S. cities we would move to tomorrow.
+We loved this city so much it’s actually one of our dream destinations to live in for at least a year.

 Who’s it for